 You can also build very basic AI chatbots with an online tool, such as Chatfuel.

-Only if you want your bot to be truly intelligent and hold long and meaningful conversations with users, you should invest in professional chatbot development.
+Only if you want your chatbot to be truly intelligent and hold long and meaningful conversations with users, you should invest in professional chatbot development.

 In this case, the chatbot will be based on AI algorithms specially written and customized for the purposes of your business and will ensure the required performance level.